 Once we appropriate nanotechnology, the next step will be manipulating individual atoms (only one order of magnitude smaller).
 It stands to reason, that once we can break things down to their smallest elements and build them back up — moving individual atoms or molecules around — we will be able to build, literally, anything.

 What can we* achieve with the help of a superhuman intellect?
-Disease, poverty, environmental destruction, scarcity, unnecessary suffering of all kinds could be eliminated by a superintelligence equipped with advanced nanotechnology.¹¹
+Disease, poverty, environmental destruction, scarcity, and unnecessary suffering of all kinds could be eliminated by a superintelligence equipped with advanced nanotechnology.¹¹

 * using the “royal we” here as the AI will actually be doing it.